Trust Merchant Bank: Branch Network

-The Bank maintains a representative office in Brussels.
+The bank maintains a representative office in Brussels.

 TMB is the only bank in the DRC to operate bank branches onsite at a number of MONUSCO sites across the country, including in Kisangani and Bunia.

 Awards

-The African Banker named TMB as the Best Bank in Central Africa in 2014 and again in 2017.
-TMB was named as Bank of the Year Democratic Republic of Congo in 2012, 2013, 2014, 2015, 2017, 2018 and 2019 by The Banker.
-EMEA Finance awarded TMB the title Best Bank in the Democratic Republic of Congo for the ninth consecutive year in 2019.
+The African Banker named TMB as the Best Bank in Central Africa in 2014, 2017, and again in 2023.
+TMB was named as Bank of the Year Democratic Republic of Congo in 2012, 2013, 2014, 2015, 2017, 2018, 2019, 2021, and 2023 by The Banker.
+EMEA Finance awarded TMB the title Best Bank in the Democratic Republic of Congo for the thirteenth consecutive year in 2023.

-In 2014, 2015, 2016 and 2020 Global Finance Magazine recognised TMB as the Best Bank in the Democratic Republic of Congo.
+In 2014, 2015, 2016, 2020 and 2022, Global Finance Magazine recognised TMB as the Best Bank in the Democratic Republic of Congo.

 Le Monde des Flamboyants

 TMB's regional headquarters in Kinshasa plays host to Le Monde des Flamboyants, a multi-purpose exhibition gallery.

 Acquisition by KCB Group

-In August 2022, KCB Group, based in Nairobi, Kenya agreed to acquire 85 percent shareholding in Trust Merchant Bank at "1.49 times the book value"..
+In August 2022, KCB Group, based in Nairobi, Kenya agreed to acquire 85 percent shareholding in Trust Merchant Bank at "1.49 times the book value".
 It is estimated that that would cost approximately KSh15 billion/= (US$127 million then).
 KCB also agreed to acquire the remaining 15 percent ownership in the bank, not later than 2024.
 The deal requires shareholder and regulatory approvals in DRCongo and Kenya.